CancerProfiling/DeepMusics/README.md

 Mutations,expressions,methlations,copy number variation and clinical information of all cancer types are from TCGA Database(https://portal.gdc.cancer.gov/).

-Some example data of both are given in the experiments/data/example.csv
+Some example data of both are given in the experiments/data/

 ## Data for omics

-The multi-omics data are preprocessed into four sets of matrixes.
+The multi-omics data are preprocessed into different sets of matrixes.

+For example, you can have either

 1.mutation matrix